verrynatalia/verrynatalia/index.markdown

 layout: home
 ---

-<h3 style="text-align: center;">I am a graduate student in Human-Computer Interaction at the Rochester Institute of Technology, specializing in educational technology.
-I strive to employ evidence-based instructional techniques, appropriate media types, and interactivity approaches when building online courses for adult learners.</h3>
+<h3 style="text-align: center;">I am a learning designer and a graduate student in Human-Computer Interaction at the Rochester Institute of Technology, specializing in educational technology.</h3>

 <div style="text-align: center;">
     {%- include social.html -%}